grafana/tempo-operator/docs/operator/feature-gates.md

 <p>BuiltInCertManagement enables the built-in facility for generating and rotating
-TLS client and serving certificates for the communication between ingesters and distributors and also between query and queryfrontend, In detail all internal Tempo HTTP and GRPC communication is lifted to require mTLS.
+TLS client and serving certificates for the communication between ingesters and distributors and also between query and query-frontend, In detail all internal Tempo HTTP and GRPC communication is lifted to require mTLS.
 In addition each service requires a configmap named as the MicroService CR with the suffix <code>-ca-bundle</code>, e.g. <code>tempo-dev-ca-bundle</code> and the following data:
-- <code>service-ca.crt</code>: The CA signing the service certificate in <code>tls.crt</code>.</p>
+- <code>service-ca.crt</code>: The CA signing the service certificate in <code>tls.crt</code>.
+All necesary secrets and configmaps for protecting the internal components will be created if this option is enabled.</p>

 </td>
 </tr>